CBarraford/teamfirst/README.md

 ==========

 Team First helps you as a developer to be more responsive to github notifications.
 When working apart of a development team, it is important to be attentive and quick to respond to requests from the team, because in many cases they are blocked until you do.

 This is accomplished by using a simple python script in a git hook to check if you having any unread github notifications and fail the hook if you do.
-This forces you to not be able to ignore your teammates.
+This forces you to not be able to ignore your teammates (although git's `--no-verify` can override this in emergencies).

 ## Features